textpotential/aproximatebible/docs/resume-rp-ds.md

 - Provide data support on NLP projects related to metaphor and machine translation.
 - Manage Git workflow for team.
-- Develop best practices for use of Microsoft HoloLens in the higher education classrooms.
+- Develop best practices for use of Microsoft HoloLens in higher education classrooms.

 __Data Integration Scientist__ | Jan 2109 - present | _Association of Theological Schools_

 - Use ETL processes to make 50 years of membership data available for data visualization and ML analysis.
-- Construct and maintain python scripts to automate API tasks with data from learning managment system.
+- Construct and maintain python scripts to automate API tasks with data from learning management system.

 __Data Integration Scientist__ | Jun 2019 - Dec 2019 | _Straight Hemp_